sapegin/social-likes/Readme.md

 #### Single button

-One button with a counter (summ of all the networks).
+One button with a counter (sum of all the networks).
 Opens popup with like buttons in vertical layout.
 Use `data-single-title` attribute to change button title.

 ```html
 <div class="social-likes social-likes_single" data-single-title="Share me!">